Computer Use Rules and Guidelines

 - Patrons using the public access computers must agree to take proper care of all hardware, software, and related materials that are the property of the Newport Public Library.

 - Computers 1-20 in the adult area are available for Internet access and MS OFFICE applications.
 These are the computers adults should use for general Internet searching, email, and word processing.
-Computer 21 may be used for scanning documents and emailing documents, but otherwise is reserved for use of databases and the library catalog.
+Computer 21 and Computer 22 may be used for scanning documents and emailing documents, but otherwise are reserved for use of databases and the library catalog.
 Other public access computers may be designated for use by children and their parents, young adults, homework assignments, or for searching the OPAC only.

 - Printing from computers costs 15 cents per black ink print and 30 cents per color ink print, whether you use our paper or your own.
 Users are responsible for all prints.
 We are NOT responsible for the quality of prints.
 Computers 1-21 print out at the networked printers at the reference desk.
 Users retrieve their print jobs at the self-service print release stations at the reference desk or the children’s desk.
 Please have your library card or guest number, plus money, available.